- Financial peculiarities of the UG

 - If the shareholders have contributed a very low share capital, there is a very high debt risk.
 So make sure that you don’t spend too much in the first year over the amount of the original investment.

 - Within six months of the end of your UG’s fiscal year, the Jahresabschluss (annual accounts) for your UG must have been prepared.
 Stick to this deadline, otherwise, you might find yourself with a € 2,500+ fine.

 - If the UG makes a profit and doesn’t form a reserve (Thesaurierungspflicht), the Jahresabschluss (annual accounts) are null and void.
 The limitation of liability lapses and the distributed profit must be repaid.
 The company’s existing reserves must be used to offset losses to avoid the threat of insolvency.

 - Annual profits may not be distributed in full.
 A quarter must be allocated to the statutory reserves (this rule is known as the Thesaurierungspflicht) until a capital of €25,000 is reached.
 Then you can convert the UG into a GmbH.

-- An UG’s Jahresabschluss (annual accounts) must be published in the German Federal Gazette (Bundesanzeiger).
+- A UG’s Jahresabschluss (annual accounts) must be published in the German Federal Gazette (Bundesanzeiger).

-- Germany taxation law is maniacally complicated.
+- Germany’s taxation law is maniacally complicated.
 Get a tax adviser to prepare your Jahresabschluss (annual accounts) because it’s very easy to mess up.

 This advice will help you better organise your accounting as the owner of a UG.
 Be aware that accounting is strictly regulated and that even small errors can lead to legal problems.
 If you are unsure about certain aspects, make sure you consult a tax adviser (Steuerberater) who can answer your questions competently.

-Obviously, if you have better things to do than accounting, you can use an accounting/bookkeeping service.
-Helping entrepreneurs find one that meet their needs is what we do.
+If you have better things to do than accounting, you can use an accounting/bookkeeping service.
+Helping entrepreneurs find one that meets their needs is what we do.